70 Horror Creative Writing Prompts for Teens: Story Starters, Titles, Characters, Settings & Visual Ideas

 5. Character Ideas

-Good horror characters don’t have to be villains, sometimes they’re just people who looked away for a second too long.
+Good horror characters don’t have to be villains; sometimes they’re just people who looked away for a second too long.
 These prompts are built around fear, denial, guilt, or obsession.
 They’re perfect for exploring voice, perspective, and the moment everything changes:

-1. The only only student who refuses to go near the old science classrooms, but won’t say why.
+1. The only student who refuses to go near the old science classrooms, but won’t say why.

 2. A child who draws people who haven’t died, but always do within days of the drawing.